MonkeManX/monkemanx.github.io/content/articles/Philosophy_Timeline.md

 tags: ["Philosophy"]
 ---

+{{< info "Info" >}}

+Disclaimer: I have not read the primary works of most philosophers on this list.
+If I have, I will list an review of their works under *articles*.

+{{< /info >}}

 This is a timeline of the most relevant philosophers in Western philosophy.
 When I say Western, I mean continental Europe, parts of the Middle East, England, and later America.
-Disclaimer: I have not read the primary works of most philosophers on this list.

 ## The Pre-Socratics